10 Best Bullish Patterns for Traders Based on Data

 You can automatically identify bullish patterns using TradingView.
 Go to TradingView and click Indicators > Technicals > Patterns.
 Next, select Bullish Patterns.
 Now, a chart with any bull pattern formations will be clearly marked.

-Automatic Pattern Recognition with TradingView
+Get Automatic Pattern Recognition Free with TradingView

 Scanning for Bullish Chart Patterns

 There are currently two trading platforms offering bullish chart pattern scanning and screening.
 TrendSpider and FinViz enable complete market scanning for bullish and bearish patterns.
-Finviz is a good, fast, and free pattern scanner, whereas TrendSpider enables full backtesting, scanning, and strategy testing for chart patterns.
+Finviz is a fast, free pattern scanner, whereas TrendSpider enables full backtesting, scanning, and strategy testing for chart patterns.

 Scan for this Chart Pattern with TrendSpider